EmpyreanKnight/AIOpsInterpretation/README.md

 ## Introduction
 We organize the repository as follows:
-1. Data files: due to the enormous size, I have zipped and uploaded the two CSV files in the release page of this repository.
+1. Data files: due to the enormous size, I have zipped and uploaded the two CSV files on the release page;
-2. Experiment code: the experiment codes are put right in this repository.
+2. Experiment code: the experiment code is put right in this repository;
+3. Result analysis: the experiment results (output CSV files) and R code for result analysis is also in this repository in the folder `analysis`.

 ## Guide to execute experiment code
 1. Get the environment ready: Our experiment is carried out using the following packages and versions:
 - Python: 3.8.3
+- R: 3.6.3
 - Numpy: 1.18.5
 - Scipy: 1.5.0
 - Pandas: 1.0.5